 Learn more about Dr. Hodel and AIDSfreeAfrica on the ACS career profiles site: ACS Career Profile: Hodel

 Presidential Management Fellow

 Anna hails from White Bear Lake, MN and attended UWEC from 2011 to 2015, majoring in Chemistry, Latin American Studies, and Spanish.
 She studied abroad for a year and Chile (she is an avid traveler), and did research with Dr. Phillips for three years.
 After graduating from UWEC, she did an internship with UNIVAR Inc. in St. Paul before pursuing her PhD in Food Science at Illinois.
 During her final year she held a Fulbright Scholarship while completing her doctoral research in Mexico.

 The Agricultural Marketing Service (AMS) administers programs that create domestic and international marketing opportunities for U.S. producers of food, fiber, and specialty crops.
 AMS also provides the agriculture industry with valuable services to ensure the quality and availability of wholesome food for consumers across the country.
 The Presidential Management Fellows Program is the flagship leadership development program for individuals who will ultimately implement and manage public policies and programs.

 Anna works within the Food Disclosure and Labeling Division of the USDA, where she is responsible for communicating with the food industry and consumers about the National Bioengineered Food Disclosure Standard.
 She also serves as a subject matter expert on biotechnology for the division.
 Her favorite part of the job is interacting with the food industry and being able to make a difference in the way our food supply is labeled and marketed.

 Interested in learning more?

-Contact us to learn more about career options and how our programs prepare students for them.
+We would love to hear from you!
+Use the contact form below send us your questions, or make an appointment to talk directly about various career options and how our programs prepare students for them.